CarolinaOrtizM/Estonia-RNAseq/README.md

 ## List of files

-1. Bioinformatic_bash.md -- script for sequence data processing.
+1. Bioinformatic_bash.md -- script for sequence data processing from raw reads to count table.
 2. CountTable.csv -- gene counts output from STAR and FeatureCounts (Subread).
 3. SampleFile.txt -- information about the samples, including the replicates and samples submitted to NCBI.
 5. Deseq_analysis.R -- Script for the differential expression analysis